You will find below additional guardrails and limitations when using Adobe Journey Optimizer.

 Set up a journey that does not immediately leverage the profile.
 For example, if the journey is designed to confirm an account creation, the experience event could contain information needed to send the first confirmation message (first name, last name, email address, etc.).

-Streamed segments are always up-to-date but batch segments will not be calculated at retrieval time.
+Streamed audiences are always up-to-date but batch audiences will not be calculated at retrieval time.
 They are only evaluated every day at the daily batch evaluation time.